-The seats, arranged in 2-2-2 configuration, are capsules that all face forward.
+The seats, arranged in a 2-2-2 configuration, are capsules that all face forward.
 All seats offer aisle access, except for the window seats.
-These Business Class seats on Condor’s B767s are quite new but with a dated style as they are angled lie-flat seats with a 170 degree incline, rather than flat beds.
+These Business Class seats on Condor’s B767s are quite new but with a dated style as they are angled lie-flat seats with a 170-degree incline rather than flatbeds.
 The seat has a 152 cm (60 inch) pitch and is 48 cm (19 inch) wide.
-The seat and entertainment system controls are located in one arm rest, while the moderately sized tray table is located in the other arm rest and needs to be pulled out for any use after which you are kind of blocked in your seat.
+The seat and entertainment system controls are located in one armrest, while the moderately sized tray table is located in the other armrest and needs to be pulled out for any use, after which you are blocked in your seat.
 In front of the seat is the entertainment screen with some storage space on top of it and a large compartment below for your feet (or legs when you transform the seat into a bed).
 The seat has USB ports and electrical outlets.

-With a press of the button, the seat reclines to an angle of 170 degrees, hereby creating a bed of 180 cm (70 inch) long; your legs disappear in the box below the entertainment screen.
-Although I am 182 cm (6 ft) tall, I found the seat to be comfortable enough and was even able to snag a few hours of sleep along the way (something that does not happen often to me on a flight).
+With a press of the button, the seat reclines to an angle of 170 degrees, thereby creating a bed of 180 cm (70 inch) long; your legs disappear in the box below the entertainment screen.
+Although I am 182 cm (6 ft) tall, I found the seat to be comfortable enough and could even snag a few hours of sleep along the way (something that does not often happen to me on a flight).

 What are the best Business Class seats on Condor’s B767?

-All seats in the cabin, except for the first and last row, are quiet good, especially for couples.
-Make sure to prebook your seat online which can be done free of charge.
+Except for the first and last row, all seats in the cabin are quite good, especially for couples.
+Make sure to prebook your seat online, which can be done free of charge.

 What are the worst Business Class seats on Condor’s B767?

-“Nori” salmon filet on fennel & apple slaw, wasabi crème fraiche served with cauliflower tartlet and salmon tartar
+- “Nori” salmon filet on fennel and apple slaw, wasabi crème Fraiche served with cauliflower tartlet and salmon tartar

-Scrambled eggs with chives, local veal saucage, and steamed tomatoes
+- Scrambled eggs with chives, local veal sausage, and steamed tomatoes